Hep151/Protostar-Writeups/Stack/Stack4/Writeup.md

 Program recieved signal SIGSEGV, Segmentation fault.
 0x45454545 in ?? ()
 ```
-We can see that there is a fault at the memory address 0x45454545
+We can see that there is a fault at the memory address 0x45454545.
-0x45 is the hex ascii code for 'E' so we can see that the 4 'E' letters are controling the return address
+0x45 is the hex ascii code for 'E' so we can see that the 4 'E' letters are controling the return address.
-So there were 12 letters before 'EEEE' so that means that we need 76 letters of padding before we overwrite the return
+So there were 12 letters before 'EEEE' so that means that we need 76 letters of padding before we overwrite the return.
 64 + 12 = 76
 So lets modify the script:
 ```